 The MCU contains a watchdog timer that automatically times out if not reset (cleared) within a specific time by a program reset sequence.
 If the COP watchdog timer is allowed to time out, an internal reset is generated to reset the MCU.
 Regardless of an internal or external reset, the MCU comes out of a COP reset according to the pin conditions that determine mode selection.

-The COP reset function is enabled or disabled by the COP mask option.
+The COP reset function is enabled or disabled by the MOR[COPE] bit and is verified during production testing.

-The COP watchdog reset will activate the internal pulldown device connected to the RESET pin.
+The COP watchdog reset will activate the internal pulldown device connected to the $\overrightarrow{\text{RESET}}$ pin.